Skip to main content

 Are you a municipal or Tribal government that placed clean energy projects into service in 2024?
 Apply now for free accounting support to help with your 2024 Elective Pay filing!

 The Technical Assistance Center (TAC) has purchased accounting services to be allocated to Michigan communities to help them file for direct pay and receive their checks from the IRS.
 Applicants must be Elective Pay-eligible entities that have placed eligible projects in service in their 2024 tax year.
 Municipal and Tribal governments will receive priority, but other eligible entities are also encouraged to apply.
 Funding is provided by the Michigan Infrastructure Council.
-Submit your application here by January 24, 2025.
+Submit your application here.

 TAC Tools and Resources